In Defense of the Nap Year

 Author’s Note: As a writer, I’ve always gravitated toward fiction — Heartbreak, homesickness, even a mad crush on Joaquin Phoenix.
 It was easier and way more fun to project these feelings onto a protagonist and see how she managed.
 And yet when I finally felt ready to write about this journey with my son, I found that crafting it as fiction kept me from fully confronting the experience.
 In this essay, my first, I shed fiction’s protective cloak to expose the challenges of raising a learning disabled child.
 It’s a plea for education reform as much as it is a tribute to my square-pegged son who, as I write this, is heading out the door to catch the late-night premiere of Zero Dark Thirty.

-This essay was originally published on June 3, 2013 in Brain, Child magazine.
+This essay was originally published in 2013 in Brain, Child magazine.